Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Or cut to the chase by taking a look at this jacket and pants combo.

-REI Co-op Talusphere Pants will keep snow off your legs and give you easy access to your boot lacing and snowshoe bindings
+REI Co-op Womens Trailmade rain pants will keep snow off your legs and give you easy access to your boot lacing and snowshoe bindings.

-This REI Co-op XeroDry GTX Jacket has all of the features you'll need as a snowshoer, to trap your midlayer's warmth and block wind and moisture.
+This REI Co-op XeroClould 3L rain jacket has all the features you'll need as a snowshoer to trap your midlayer warmth and to block wind and moisture.

-It also provides additional protection on head and neck with its adjustable hood.
+It provides additional protection over your head and neck.

 Vests are the ultimate winter mid layer to trap body heat and transmit it to your base layer.